Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Details for Numerical Study

-\paragraph{CHIME.} CHIME~\citep{cai_chime_2019} is an EM-type iterative method, where the E-step updates the cluster assignments based on current Gaussian mixture model parameters, and the M-step updates the model parameters with cluster labels fixed.
-Notably, CHIME avoids explicit covariance estimation by employing an \( \ell_1 \)-regularized estimation of the sparse discriminative direction \( \boldsymbol{\beta}^\ast = \boldsymbol{\Omega}^\ast(\boldsymbol{\mu}_1^\ast - \boldsymbol{\mu}_2^\ast) \).
+\textbf{CHIME} CHIME~\citep{cai_chime_2019} is an Etype iterative method, where the E-step updates the cluster assignments based on current Gaussian mixture model parameters, and the step updates the model parameters with cluster labels fixed.
+Notably, CHIME avoids explicit covariance estimation by employing an \( \ell_1 \)-regularized estimation of the sparse discriminative direction \( \boldsymbol{\beta}^\ast = \boldsymbol{\Omega}^\ast(\mathbf{c}_1^\ast - \mathbf{c}_2^\ast) \).
 After a suitable number of iterations, the estimated \( \boldsymbol{\beta}^\ast \) is plugged into the Fisher discriminant rule to produce the final cluster assignments.
-For simulations, we use the authors' \href{https://github.com/drjingma/gmm}{MATLAB implementation}.

-Next, to assess the efficacy of Algorithm~\ref{alg:unknown_cov}, which avoids full precision matrix estimation and uses a cutoff based on the convergence rate of ISEE, we introduce two modified variants. \paragraph{Algorithm~\ref{alg:glasso}: Algorithm \ref{alg:unknown_cov} with graphical lasso.} At each iteration \( t \), Algorithm~\ref{alg:glasso} fully estimates the precision matrix using graphical lasso \citep{friedman_sparse_2008}, and uses it to compute the necessary quantities: \( \tilde{\mathbf{X}} \), \( \boldsymbol{\beta}^\ast \), and \( \boldsymbol{\Sigma}_{\hat{S}^t, \hat{S}^t} \).
-These estimates are then used in variable selection and clustering steps.
+For the simulations, we translated the official \href{https://github.com/drjingma/gmm}{MATLAB implementation} into R. This algorithm requires careful initialization of the model parameters.
+The initialization procedure suggested in the original paper (Hardt-Price) is exponential-time and is not practical in high-dimensional settings.
+Therefore, in our simulations, we initialize the model parameters using the estimated clusters obtained via SKM.